machine/machine.specifications/README.md

 # ReSharper Integration

-MSpec provides a batch file to integrate with the ReSharper test runner, custom naming rules, and code annotations.
-MSpec currently supports ReSharper 7.1, 8.0, 8.1 and 8.2.
-We strongly recommend to install the ReSharper integration with the Extension Manager.
-Just search for Machine.Specifications.Runner.Resharper.
-In future versions the command line batch installation will be deprecated.
+MSpec a plugin to integrate with the ReSharper test runner, custom naming rules, and code annotations.

 More information can be found under [the resharper repo](https://github.com/machine/machine.specifications.runner.resharper).
 Please provide feedback, feature requests, issues and more in that repository.